hyundai-robotics/doc-arc-weld/8_Application_function/3_Arc_sensing/3_3_arcsen_calibration.md

 #### Step 3.

 As shown in the figure above, set the entry step to approach from the opposite direction of the imaginary wall.
-Teach the starting point and end point with an approximate gap to 60 cm. <br>
+Teach the starting point and end point with an gap to 60 cm. <br>
 During this process, ensure that the torch's working angle(Roll angle) is maintained at 45 degrees.

+Create an entry step to approach from the opposite direction of the virtual wall as shown in the figure above, and teach the starting and ending points with a 60 cm gap between them.
+In this case, keep the torch working angle (roll angle) consistent within the range of 30 to 45 degrees.

 #### Step 4.